 - Discussion Modules allow you to interact with your Students.
 You can post a discussion topic, and Students can reply to you and other Students with comments.
 Learn more about Discussion Modules here.

-- Evaluation Modules allow you to create your own feedback form, to hear opinions directly from your Students.
-Learn more about Evaluation Modules here.
+- Survey Modules allow you to create your own feedback form, to hear opinions directly from your Students.
+Learn more about Survey Modules here.